rcoker12/ngStore/README.md

 	       "userName": "admin@ngStore.com",
 	       "password": "P@ssw0rd"
        }`
-5. User BEARER <space> and the token retuned to test the API
+5. User BEARER, space and the token returned to test the API